carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - Reduce time and memory complexity of the mining algorithms
 - Reduce the effect of noise
 - Avoid the curse of dimensionality
-## After fitting DBSCAN with the default parameter values the results are: 0 clusters, 100% of noise points.
-Which will be your next trial?
+## After fitting dbscan with the default parameter values the results are: 0 clusters, 100% of noise points. which will be your next trial?

 - **Reduce the minimum number of objects in the neighborhood**
 - Reduce the minimum number of objects in the neighborhood and the radius of the neighborhood